Stanley Penn

-Stanley William Penn (born January 12, 1928, New York, NY) was an American journalist who spent much of his career at the Wall Street Journal.
+Stanley William Penn (born January 12, 1928) is an American former journalist who spent much of his career at the Wall Street Journal.
 In 1967, he won a Pulitzer Prize for National Affairs Reporting.

 Early life and education

-Penn was the son of Murray Penn and Lillian (Richman) Penn.
+Penn was born in New York City on January 12, 1928, as the son of Murray Penn and Lillian (Richman) Penn.
 He attended Brooklyn College and received a B.A. from the University of Missouri.
 Penn studied journalism at the latter institution, but later said, "Journalism school was largely a waste of time...If I started out again, I'd major in English, history, or philosophy."

 Career

 Penn joined the Wall Street Journal in 1952, serving in its Chicago and Detroit bureaus between 1952 and 1957.
 He became an investigative reporter in that newspaper's New York bureau in 1957, and stayed there until 1990.

 He was praised in New York magazine as one of the few true investigative reporters in the U.S.

 Penn wrote exclusive articles about the financial dealings of Robert Vesco and Howard Hughes.
 He established that Vesco had clandestine financial ties to President José Figueres Ferrer of Costa Rica, and that Robert Wagner, the former mayor of New York City, had clandestine financial ties to "a questionable offshore real estate fund."

 In 1964, he reported on ballot security.

 A statement by Penn in a 1966 article has been widely quoted in recent years as an example of faulty prognostication.
 "Despite the trend to compactness and lower costs," wrote Penn, "it is unlikely everyone will have his own computer any time soon."

 In 1969 and 1970, he reported on the Newark, New Jersey Mafia.

 Penn reported in 1971 on a lawsuit filed by Allen & Co., a New York investment bank, charging that Occidental Petroleum had cheated the bank "out of a share of oil concessions in Libya."
 He quoted from a sworn deposition in which a former Libyan oil minister stated that "he had been close friends with a European promoter hired by Occidental and had kept in touch with him during the bidding on these concessions, with the result that two of the best concessions, worth hundreds of millions dollars, had gone to Occidental."
 Penn also "found out that the brother-in-law of the former oil minister had received financial interests in a Liechtenstein construction firm controlled by a former representative of Occidental," who, at the minister's request, "had financed a $100,000 movie extolling Libya, for which the former oil minister wrote the script," with his brother-in-law receiving "90 percent of any profits the film might make."
 Penn's research "showed that if the oil minister received no benefits from the award of the concessions to Occidental, his brother-in-law might have."